Young Justice: Outsiders: Casting

 The first voice actor confirmed to return was Khary Payton as Aqualad in February 2017.
 It was later revealed in April that voice work on Outsiders had started.
 In May, Alyson Stoner was later confirmed to return.
 In June, Nolan North revealed that he had recorded five episodes.
 In July, Marina Sirtis confirmed she would return to voice Queen Bee.
-Some actors did not reprise their roles.
-Miguel Ferrer who originally voiced Vandal Savage died in January 2017.
-He was succeeded in the role by David Kaye.
-Tim Curry who voiced G. Gordon Godfrey suffered a stroke in July 2012 that affected his voice.
-He was replaced by James Arnold Taylor.
+David Kaye and James Arnold Taylor replaced Miguel Ferrer and Tim Curry as Vandal Savage and Glorious Godfrey due to Ferrer having died in 2017 and Curry having retired.
 The show's voice work is recorded at Bang Zoom!
 Studios, succeeding at Studiopolis where the first two seasons were recorded at.

 Animation

 As with the previous seasons, Weisman confirmed that studios in South Korea are working on the animations.
-Digital eMation, another Korean studio which haven't worked on the series before, was also confirmed to be animating certain episodes.
+Digital eMation, another Korean studio which have not worked on the series before, was also confirmed to be animating certain episodes.
 Post-release credits have shown that DR Movie and Digital eMation (credited as eMation) have worked on alternating episodes, and none of the studios from the first two seasons were involved in the production.
-The episodes "Nightmare Monkeys" and "Illusion of Control" were entirely animated by Studio Mir.
+The episodes "Nightmare Monkeys" and "Illusion of Control" were animated by Studio Mir.

 Release

 Digital release

-Young Justice: Outsiders premiered on January 4, 2019, on DC Universe, DC Comics' new digital media service.
+Young Justice: Outsiders premiered on January 4, 2019, on DC Universe, DC Comics' digital media service.
 The first 13 episodes were released throughout January, with three episodes being released every Friday except January 25, where four episodes were released.
 The second half of 13 episodes premiered on July 2, 2019.
 In November 2017, it was announced that Outsiders would premiere "sometime after September", during the fourth quarter of 2018, but was pushed back to 2019 in June 2018.

 On November 1, 2020, the series was made available on HBO Max.

 Marketing

-A panel to promote Outsiders was held at San Diego Comic-Con International (SDCC) on July 21, 2017, and was attended by Greg Weisman, Brandon Vietti and Phil Bourassa.
+A panel to promote Outsiders was held at San Diego Comic-Con on July 21, 2017, and was attended by Greg Weisman, Brandon Vietti, and Phil Bourassa.
 At the panel, two pieces of artwork were released, showcasing the main members of the Team, which included three new characters.
 Additionally, new designs for Nightwing, Artemis, Superboy, and Black Lightning were also shown.
 Another panel was held at SDCC on July 20, 2018.
-The panel was once again attended by Weisman, Vietti, and Bourassa, alongside voice actors Troy Baker, and Stephanie Lemelin.
+The panel was once again attended by Weisman, Vietti, and Bourassa, alongside voice actors Troy Baker and Stephanie Lemelin.
 During the panel, the first trailer was released, introducing numerous new characters.

 On August 31, 2018, it was announced that a DLC level pack based on the series would be integrated for Lego DC Super-Villains.
-The level pack was released on May 14, 2019, where it served as an abridged version of the season two episode, "Summit".
+The level pack was released on May 14, 2019, and retells the events of the season two episode "Summit".

 The second half of Outsiders was promoted at RTX during the weekend of July 5, 2019, in Austin, Texas, at the Austin Convention Center.